dirkbaechle/pysketch/README.rst

 Tkinter mode: making the canvas larger, drawing, and then shrinking the window again, will lead to inconsistencies.
 The canvas items that are off-screen don't get removed (no clipping), but the PIL image in the background won't have those lines anymore.

-Pygobject mode: on a resize, the canvas is cleared completely.
-Just like for the pygtk binding, the current surface should be saved into a pixbuf, and then copied to the new surface again.
-Additionally, drawing is slow...try double-buffering for a better performance.